gpn-prototypes/vega-2/ci/container-based-build-system/readme.md

 The project requirements assume a few heterogeneous deployment environments(stages) with different package repositories.
 Which was lead us to
 - build components inside a one-off container
-- generate `.npmrc` for a current build enviroment on the fly by hook
+- generate `.npmrc` for a current build enviroment on the fly by a hook

 **Explanation**